grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Check the `Mimir / Reads` dashboard
   - Looking at the dashboard you should see in which Mimir service the high latency originates
   - The panels in the dashboard are vertically sorted by the network path (eg. gateway -> query-frontend -> query->scheduler -> querier -> store-gateway)
-- Check the `Mimir / Reads resources` dashboard
-  - Check if query frontend pods are at the memory limit - if they are, check in Kubernetes if pods are OOM-ing
-  - Check if querier pods are at the memory limit - if they are, check in Kubernetes if pods are OOM-ing
-  - If query frontend pods or querier pods are OOM-ing, consider increasing their memory requests/limits
 - Check the `Mimir / Slow Queries` dashboard to find out if it's caused by few slow queries
 - Deduce where in the stack the latency is being introduced
   - **`gateway`**